babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template_Proposal_Meeting_Invitation.md

   a.
 If you haven’t read the proposal, or don’t care for the outcome, please don’t show up for the meeting.
 2. If you want to make a counter proposal, or raise a change, please provide those in written to all meetings participants beforehand.
   a.
 Ideally this is done via a PR comment.
   b.
-Meetings notes (or PR's comments) can only be provided 2h before the meeting.
+Meetings notes (or PR comments) can only be provided 2h before the meeting.
 3. Questions should be asked on the PR, not during the meeting.
 4.	**The purpose of the meeting is to act as a sync point and a final outcome for the proposal itself.**
   a.
 Comments can be made, but at this point, the author should have a good idea if the proposal is going to move forward or not.